 Terry Altilio (45:54)

 That is, I think that's an amazing note.
 We've been on the call for about an hour.
 Do you all feel like ⁓ there's anything left that you would like to say to ⁓ folks who we hope, it won't just be social workers, right?
-It's gonna be, whatever anybody can access this website.
+It's going to be, whatever ~ anybody can access this website.
 So I think it will be really a wonderful opportunity for people to actually know what we do for a living.
-And as you said, Gary, for students to have a place, you know, to know that, to see people who have moved through years and years of practice and come together like this, still honoring the work, you know, and being enthusiastic and grateful to each other for the support and the learning, the shared learning that we all give to each other
+And as you said, Gary, for students to have a place, to know that, to see people who have moved through years and years of practice and come together like this, still honoring the work, you know, and being enthusiastic and grateful to each other for the support and the learning, the shared learning that we all give to each other

 Gary Stein (46:53)